Rainwater harvesting – 5 clever ways to nurture your garden whilst cutting costs

 So, what are you waiting for?

-With over 14 years working at Rainclear as well as her previous experience as a Senior Technician, Charlie has a long history of working in the building materials industry.
-She now supports customers to select the best sustainable rainwater, drainage and architectural aluminium solutions for their conservation or building projects.
+With over 14 years of experience at Rainclear and her previous experience as a Senior Technician, Charlie has a long history in the building materials industry.
+She now supports customers in selecting the best sustainable rainwater, drainage, and architectural aluminium solutions for their conservation or building projects.

 1. Install a water butt

-One of the most simple and affordable ways to start rainwater harvesting is by investing in a good water butt.
-So if you're looking to transform your garden on a budget this one is for you.
+One of the simplest and most affordable ways to start rainwater harvesting is by investing in a good water butt.
+So if you're looking to transform your garden on a budget, this one is for you.

 2. Unblock your gutters